st17180/PySource/README.md

 depend on as few external librarys as possible, PSUTIL, TKinter and matplotlib are expected keep seperate layers functions organized using oop where apropreate. different layers of the program
-- [X] a CLI test monitor for testing the process
+- [X] a CLI test monitor for testing the functions
 - [ ] base GUI ontop of the CLI tools
 - [ ] useage graphs for GUI